 One of our greatest priorities is to provide education and support to you before and after transplant.
 We provide a personal education class, an educational booklet with a DVD, as well as online Patient Education Videos.
-Our lung transplant support group meets monthly, and we hold an annual summer picnic and holiday party for patients and their families.
+Our social workers are an integral part of our team providing psychosocial support and organization of our lung transplant support group.
+This important peer group meets monthly and holds an annual summer picnic and holiday party for patients and their families.

 Your Medical Care While Waiting for Lung Transplant

 Once you’ve been wait-listed, our team will see you quarterly to ensure that you are as healthy as possible for your transplant.
 This care is individualized to your specific needs, and includes testing as needed, providing treatment for any health issues and communicating with your primary care physician and local pulmonologist.
 Physical fitness is mandatory while waiting for a lung transplant.
 We require that you are as strong as possible so that you can recover quickly after the procedure.
 Therefore, you must enroll in a pulmonary exercise program to stay in shape.
 We also offer a Pulmonary Rehabilitation Program.
 Your lung allocation score is updated every quarter.

 There is a chance that you won't be ready to be wait-listed.
 You may be too well to be listed for a transplant yet, not interested after learning about the procedure, not healthy enough to be a good transplant candidate or have a disease that we can comprehensively treat – potentially delaying or eliminating the need for transplant.

 Many patients are referred to us by their local primary physician or pulmonologist, through the University of Michigan Dyspnea Clinic, which is specifically for people with end-stage lung disease.

 We treat a full scope of conditions that can result in end-stage lung disease, including:

 - Pulmonary fibrosis

 - Cystic fibrosis